Teetee-lab/TimeSeriesAnalysis_FBprophet/README.md

-Time Series Analysis Using FBprophet
+# Time Series Analysis Using FBprophet

-Project Overview
+## Project Overview

-The purpose of this project is to create a model using Facebook Prophet
+The purpose of this project is to create a model using Facebook Prophet to predict and analyze Time series data.

-Data Overview:
+## Data Overview:

 Analyzed a time series dataset which contains information about milk production.
 The columns of the data:

-Month
+- Month
-Milk production per pounds
+- Milk production per pounds

-Methodology:
+## Methodology:
 Built a Univariate Time series model and predicted the future sales of Milk.

-Repository Navigation:
+## Repository Navigation:

-Data
+- Data
-Notebook
+- Notebook
-README
+- README

-AUthor
+## AUthor

-Titilayo Amuwo
+- Titilayo Amuwo